Bill Steele (cave explorer): Biography

 For many years he served as Chairman for the United States Deep Caving Team.

 He has written two books that chronicle his cave exploration in Mexico: “Yochib:The River Cave” and “Huautla: Thirty Years in One of the World’s Deepest Caves”, both published by Cave Books.
 He is well-published in caving newsletters and journals.
 With Tommy Shifflett, he co-authored a chapter for “Encyclopedia of Caves.”
-He was profiled as one of 120 contemporary explorers in the 2009 book "Adventurous Dreams, Adventurous Lives".
+He was profiled as one of 120 contemporary explorers in the 2009 book Adventurous Dreams, Adventurous Lives.

 In 2018, Hemirrhagus billsteelei, a newly discovered species of spider was named after Steele in honor of "his contribution to the knowledge of Mexican Caves and his help in the collection of cave tarantulas and other arachnids in the Huautla Cave System".

-In June 2018 National Geographic published an online article about a major speleological expedition Steele led to Sistema Huautla in southern Mexico.
-He was interviewed by the writer and quoted extensively in it.